invprob-ml-workshop/invprob-ml-workshop.github.io/README.md

-Welcome to the website of the workshop "[Regularisation for Inverse Problems and Machine Learning](https://invprob-ml-workshop.github.io/)", which will be held at the [Campus Jussieu](https://goo.gl/maps/AgoULSsBeL2beaZo7) (room 16-26-209) on November 19th 2019.
+Welcome to the website of the one-day workshop "[Regularisation for Inverse Problems and Machine Learning](https://invprob-ml-workshop.github.io/)", which will be held at the [Campus Jussieu](https://goo.gl/maps/AgoULSsBeL2beaZo7) (room 16-26-209) in Paris on November 19th 2019.

 ---------------------------
-*Please notice that attendance to this one-day workshop (Lunch included) is free of charge, but registration is **mandatory** (you can register [here](#registration)).*
+*Please notice that attendance to the workshop (including lunch) is free of charge, but registration is **mandatory** (you can register [here](#registration)).*

 ---------------------------

-## What is this Workshop about
+## What is this workshop about

-The purpose of the workshop is to gather together people working on different fields (imaging, machine learning, inverse problems theory) but using or studying similar regularisation methods approaches (Tikhonov and early stopping for instance).
+The purpose of the workshop is to gather together people working on problems arising in different fields such as imaging, machine learning and inverse problems theory in order to underline similarities and differences of the regularisation approaches used  (Tikhonov, early stopping, implicit regularization...).

 ## Program

-The talks will be held in the room 16-26-209.
+All the talks will be held in the room 16-26-209.
 Coffee breaks and lunch will be organized in the room 15-25-202

 - 09h45-10h15 Welcome Coffee :coffee::cookie:
 - 10h15-11h00 Talk by Martin Benning *(Queen Mary University of London)*<br/>